 - From the President, re.
 Latest Developments with the Spring Semester (March 17, 2020)

 - Moving Online for the Rest of the Spring Semester - From President Ojakian (March 17, 2020)

 - Update on COVID-19 from President Ojakian (March 16, 2020)

 - Online Trainings for Faculty and Staff (March 16, 2020)

 - From the Provost, re.
 Faculty and Staff on campus (March 15, 2020)

 - CSCU System Office on telecommuting, self-quarantining and what to do if you think you have COVID-19 (March 13, 2020)

 - From the President: A Message to Faculty and Staff (March 13, 2020)

 - From the Executive Vice President, re.
 Off-Campus Equipment Loans (March 13, 2020)

-The University has moved to online education for the remainder of the spring 2020 semester, and, beginning Monday, March 23, 2020, the campus will be closed to all but a small number of Level 1 (essential) personnel.
+The University moved to online education for the remainder of the spring 2020 semester, and, as of Monday, March 23, 2020, the campus is closed to all but a small number of Level 1 (essential) personnel.
 Please see the Staff FAQ to learn about the University's expectations for you as a telecommuter and what you should do if you become ill.
 Read President Joe Bertolino's letter to faculty and staff (dated March 17, 2020) for more information.